 - Fiber Artists buy wool from rare breed Fiber Providers who provide a “stamp” for fiber artists to put in their “passport.”

 - They share pictures of their projects on Facebook and Ravelry.

 - The more breeds they use, the more “stamps” they collect, the more items they earn, the more wool the providers sell.

 How will Fiber Artists find Fiber Providers?

 Through The Livestock Conservancy’s online breeders and products directory

 How do you get listed in the directory?

-By being a Livestock Conservancy member OR by becoming a Breeders Directory Participant.
+By being a Livestock Conservancy member.

 Why are sheep breeds endangered?